jbcodeforce/autonomous-car-mgr/docs/dev_ops.md

 We recommend to follow [this workshop - Building CI/CD pipelines for Lambda canary deployments using AWS CDK](https://catalog.us-east-1.prod.workshops.aws/workshops/5195ab7c-5ded-4ee2-a1c5-775300717f42/en-US).

 ## Version management - Rollback

+Lambda supports versioning and developer can maintain one or more versions of the lambda function.
+We can reduce the risk of deploying a new version by configuring the alias to send most of the traffic to the existing version, and only a small percentage of traffic to the new version.
+Below  is an example of creating one Alias to version 1 and a routing config with Weight at 30% to version 2.
+Alias enables promoting new lambda function version to production and if we need to rollback a function, we can simply update the alias to point to the desired version.
+Event source needs to use Alias ARN for invoking the lambda function.

+    ```sh
+    aws lambda create-alias --name routing-alias --function-name my-function --function-version 1  --routing-config AdditionalVersionWeights={"2"=0.03}
+    ```

 * Blue/green
 * Version